TKD SOURCE

 충장 Choong-Jang / Chung-Jang (52 movements)

-during the Lee Dynasty, 14th century.
-This pattern ends with a left-hand attack
+Lee Dynasty, 14th century.
+This pattern ends with a left-hand attack to symbolize the

-to symbolize the tragedy of his death at 27 in prison before he was able to
+his death at 27 in prison before he was able to reach full maturity.

 JUCHE (Movements - 45)